rekihattori/awesome-programmers/README.md

 - [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike): The co-designer of the character encoding standard [UTF-8](https://en.wikipedia.org/wiki/UTF-8), capable of encoding all possible characters and is the most widely used encoding for HTML files.
 - [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson): The co-designer of the character encoding standard [UTF-8](https://en.wikipedia.org/wiki/UTF-8), capable of encoding all possible characters and is the most widely used encoding for HTML files.
 - [Vint Cerf](https://en.wikipedia.org/wiki/Vint_Cerf): The co-creator of the fundamental design principles for computer networking [Transmission Control Protocol and Internet Protocol (TCP/IP)](https://en.wikipedia.org/wiki/Internet_protocol_suite) in a profound paper "A Protocol for Packet Network Intercommunication" essentially outlining the architecture of the internet.
+- [Robert E. Kahn](http://amturing.acm.org/award_winners/kahn_4598637.cfm): The co-creator of the fundamental design principles for computer networking [Transmission Control Protocol and Internet Protocol (TCP/IP)](https://en.wikipedia.org/wiki/Internet_protocol_suite) in a profound paper "A Protocol for Packet Network Intercommunication" essentially outlining the architecture of the internet.

 ## Misc